1936 Baseball Hall of Fame balloting: Inaugural inductees

-The first elections to select inductees to the Baseball Hall of Fame were held in 1936.
+Process

 Members of the Baseball Writers' Association of America (BBWAA) were given authority to select individuals from the 20th century; while a special Veterans Committee, made up of individuals with greater familiarity with the 19th century game, were polled to select deserving individuals from that era.

-The intent was for 15 honorees to be selected before the 1939 ceremonies – 10 from the 20th century and 5 from the 19th; additional players from both eras would be selected in later years.
-Voters were given free rein to decide for themselves in which group a candidate belonged, with neither group knowing the outcome of the other election; some candidates had their vote split between the elections as a result – Cy Young, the pitcher with the most wins in Major League history, finished 8th in the BBWAA vote and 4th in the Veterans vote.
+The intent was for 15 honorees to be selected before the 1939 ceremonies: 10 from the 20th century and 5 from the 19th century; additional players from both eras would be selected in later years.
+Voters were given free rein to decide for themselves in which group a candidate belonged, with neither group knowing the outcome of the other election.
+Thus, some candidates had their vote split between the elections as a result—Cy Young, the pitcher with the most wins in major-league history, finished eighth in the BBWAA vote and fourth in the Veterans vote.
 In addition, there was no prohibition on voting for active players, a number of whom received votes.
-Individuals who had been banned from baseball – such as Shoeless Joe Jackson and Hal Chase – were also not formally excluded, though few voters chose to include them on ballots.
+Individuals who had been banned from baseball, such as Shoeless Joe Jackson and Hal Chase, were also not formally excluded, though few voters chose to include them on ballots.

 In the BBWAA election, voters were instructed to cast votes for 10 candidates, the same number of desired selections; in the Veterans' election, voters were also instructed to vote for 10, although the desire for only 5 initial selections led to revisions in the way the votes were counted.
 Any candidate receiving votes on at least 75% of the ballots in either election would be honored with induction to the Hall upon its opening in the sport's supposed centennial year of 1939.

 BBWAA vote

 A total of 226 ballots were cast, with 2,231 individual votes for 47 specific candidates, an average of 9.87 per ballot; 170 votes were required for election.
 Initial ballots included 33 players listed as suggestions, although revised ballots were later sent with an additional seven names; when questions arose about players who had been omitted, voters needed to be reminded that these names were simply intended as suggestions rather than the entire field of possibilities, and that write-in votes were fully allowed.
 Candidates who were listed on the ballot as suggestions are indicated here with a dagger (†).
-The five candidates who received at least 75% of the vote and were elected are indicated in bold italics; candidates who have since been selected in subsequent elections are indicated in italics:
+The five candidates who received at least 75% of the vote and were elected are indicated in bold italics; candidates who have since been selected in subsequent elections are indicated in italics: Ty Cobb received the most votes, 222, or inclusion on 98.2% of the ballots cast, and thus enjoys the distinction of being the first player elected to the Baseball Hall of Fame.
+Babe Ruth and Honus Wagner finished in a tie for second with 215 votes apiece.